 - Set your default timezone and country in Site administration > Location > Location settings.

 - Turn off public Guest access (unless you are sure you know how to use it) in Site administration > Plugins > Enrolments > Manage enrol plugins and Hide its button in Site administration > Plugins > Authentication > Manage authentication > Guest login button.

-- Adjust your minimum password if you need to in Security > Site policies > Password policy.
+- Adjust your minimum password if you need to in Site administration > Security > Site security settings > Password policy.

 - Verify that cron is running when you set that up during install.
 Your site will not work properly without it.
 If the message "The cli/cron.php maintenance script has not been run for at least 24 hours." shows up in Site administration > Notifications then it is not running properly.

 - Go through each activity in Site administration > Plugins > Activity modules and decide the most suitable default settings for your Moodle.
 Do the same for the gradebook, via Administration > Site administration > Grades > General settings.